Language: EN

 Program Lifecycle

-The lifecycle, or execution cycle, refers to the different stages a program goes through from its creation to its completion.
-All of this process is what we call the program’s execution cycle.
+The life cycle (or execution cycle) refers to the different stages that a program goes through from its start to its completion.
+This entire process is what we call the program’s execution cycle.

 ciclo-vida-programa